markstringer-dti/markstringer-dti.github.io/dti.md

 For example, in this book, in the second chapter, I talk about pirate ships and "agreed activity".
 I talk about how you need to be able to notice when you and your team are agreeing to ignore the big issues.
 These are issues that, if they aren't dealt with, will sink your project.

-Pushing this water-based metaphor, I talk about you how you need to stop your team mopping the decks.
+Pushing this water-based metaphor, I talk about how you need to stop your team mopping the decks.
 Rather you need to help them to look at the horizon and face the approaching pirate ship.

 Why is it important that you tackle "pirate ship" issues as soon as you see them?
 Because if you don't, you and your team will end up (metaphor number 2) in trench warfare.
 And once you're there, it's much harder, although still not impossible, to help your project do well.